88-degrees/Book-of-Changes/e5b08fe8bf87xiaoguo.md

 ## Notes

-The name **Xiaoguo(䷽)** is explained both by reference to the lines of the hexagram, and to the meaning of the characters.
+The name **Xiǎo Guò ䷽** is explained both by reference to the lines of the hexagram, and to the meaning of the characters.
 The explanation from the lines appears immediately on comparing them with those of Tâ Kwo, the 28th hexagram.
 There the first and sixth lines are divided, and between are four undivided lines;
 here the third and fourth lines are undivided, and outside each of them are two divided lines.
 The undivided or yang lines are great, the divided or yin lines are called small.
-In **Xiaoguo(䷽)** the divided or small lines predominate.
+In **Xiǎo Guò ䷽** the divided or small lines predominate.
 But this peculiar structure of the figure could be of no interest to the student, if it were not for the meaning of the name, which is 'small excesses' or 'exceeding in what is small.'
 The author, accepted by us as king Wăn, had in his mind our distinction of essentials and non-essentials.
 Is it ever good to deviate from what is recognised as the established course of procedure?
-The reply is--never in the matter of right but in what is conventional and ceremonial -- in what is nonessential -- the deviation may be made, and will be productive of good.
+The reply is -- never in the matter of right but in what is conventional and ceremonial -- in what is nonessential -- the deviation may be made, and will be productive of good.
 The form may be given up, but not the substance.
 But the thing must be done very carefully, -- humbly and reverently, and in small matters.